Kyle Hartigan: AFL career

 In the second half of the season Hartigan suffered from injury problems, keeping him out of the side for over a month.
 He initially injured his hamstring in a match against at the MCG on 1 July, which was expected to keep him sidelined for six weeks, but he was able to return through the SANFL within a month.
 On 30 July he played a game for Adelaide’s reserves team in Bordertown, and again injured his hamstring.
 Though it looked like his chances of recovering in time for the finals were slim, he returned to star in a 36-point win over in the first week of the finals.
 He went on to play in the 2017 AFL Grand Final, which the Crows lost to premiers by 48 points.

 On November 5, 2020, Hartigan was traded to during the AFL 2020 trade period in exchange for a future fourth-round pick.

 Following the end of the 2022 season, Hartigan was delisted by Hawthorn.

+Post AFL Career

+After his delisting, Hartigan would take a year off before entering player management, while also becoming an assistant coach with Werribee Football Club whom he spent three seasons with before his AFL career started.
+He coached the backline in their 2024 premiership season and would continue in the same role for 2025 after being appointed as the full time Football Manager, however has since stepped away from coaching duties to focus fully on the full time role for season 2026 and beyond.